 If you already have pets, you have to consider them as well before bringing home a cat.

 The good news is that cats can get along with other cats and—despite the common stereotype—most dogs can get along with cats.
 But it's not necessarily easy to get them used to one another, and sometimes it can be impossible.
 Read more about introducing a new cat to other pets »

 Some cats may be perfectly happy as an only cat and could really resent a newcomer.
-The more cats you have, the more potential problems you invite; the cats can become stressed and develop undesirable behaviors such as spraying urine, fighting, or hiding.
+The more cats you have, the more potential problems you invite; the cats can become stressed and develop undesirable behaviors such as spraying urine, fighting or hiding.

-Dogs and cats can become best friends, but some dogs with a high prey drive may not be able to resist chasing, terrorizing, or even killing the new cat.
+Dogs and cats can become best friends, but some dogs with a high prey drive may not be able to resist chasing, terrorizing or even killing the new cat.

 Birds and cats have been known to co-exist peacefully, but remember that felines are hunters by instinct.
-A cat may traumatize your bird by trying to get at him through the bars of the cage.
+A cat may traumatize your bird by trying to get at them through the bars of the cage.